BlueFinBima/Helios-Profile-Utilities/README.md

 * Selection of a Helios Panel (and children) to be extracted
 * Insertion of that extracted Helios Panel into a newly loaded profile
 * Extract images used by a profile into a single directory, and point the profile at that directory.
 Some cleaning up of file names happens in this process.
+* Check a Profile for duplicate Bindings (a Helios Bug)and also removal of duplicate bindings
 * Save a Helios profile from memory

 ### Notes